Jasleen112/Jasleen-kaur/README.md

 My first day in training is very valuable to me.Our first topic is about linux.
 Linux is a operating system which is completely different from windows.
-:Difference between linux and windows
+DIFFERENCE BETWEEN LINUX AND WINDOWS:
-   1.Linux is a open source system i.e
-     anybody can download it whereas
-     windows is not a open source system.
+   1.Linux is a open source system i.e anybody can download it whereas windows is not a open source system.
-   2.Linux is free of cost while windows
-     requires licensing which varies by
-     designing and usage.
+   2.Linux is free of cost while windows requires licensing which varies by designing and usage.
-   3.In linux,there is no money required
-     whereas windows requires purchases.
+   3.In linux,there is no money required  whereas windows requires purchases.
-: How to download Linux
+ HOW TO DOWNLOAD LINUX:
- 1.Firstly we need a virtual box in which
-   we can add linux.
+ 1.Firstly we need a virtual box in which we can add linux.
  2.We need a ISO file.
- 3.We need to download microsoft visual
+ 3.We need to download microsoft visual C++.
-   C++.
-: Career opportunities
+CARRER OPPORTUNITIES:
-  I explore more about my career that what is have to do after my degree or in my degree.
-My dream is that I work in cyber security companies.
-So that's it from my 1st day of training
+  I explore more about my career that what is have to do after my degree or in my degree.My dream is that I work in cyber security companies.So that's it from my 1st day of training
-••Booting:It is the process of stating a computer.It is of two types:
+BOOTING:It is the process of stating a computer.It is of two types:
-1.Cold/Hard boot:Starting the computer from power off state.Ex.Mac,Linux
+1.COLD/HARD BOOT:Starting the computer from power off state.Ex.Mac,Linux
-2.Warm/Soft boot:Restarting the computer without power off.ex.windows.
+2.WARM/SOFT BOOT:Restarting the computer without power off.ex.windows.

 26/06/2025

 So our next topic is Kernel and shell.
-•What is Kernel?
+WHAT IS KERNEL?
  It is the core of computer that is responsible for working of the computer.
-•What is shell?
+WHAT IS SHELL?
  It acts as a interface between user and operating system.
-•Types of shell:1.Bash:most common shell
+TYPES OF SHELL: 1.BASH:most common shell
-                2.sh:original shell
+                2.SH:original shell
-                3.zsh:more features
+                3.ZSH:more features
-                4.fish:modern,interactive
+                4.FISH:modern,interactive
-•Categories of shell:1.Command line shell
+CATEGORIES OF SHELL: 1.Command line shell
                      2.Graphical shell

-       •File system structure:

-     directory.              function
+       FILE SYSTEM STRUCTUTRE:

+     DIRECTORY                              FUNCTION

      /root:                   The top level directory from which all other directories work.

      /bin:                   Contains executable files.

      /boot:                  Stores files needed for booting the system including kernel.

      /dev:                   Contain device files that represents hardware devices.

      /home:                   Personal directories from user.

      /lib:                    Contain library files.

      /media:                  Mount point for removable media like USB drives.

      /mnt:                    Temporary Mount point for file systems.

      /opt:                    Contain optional apps.

      /srv:                    Contains data for services provided by system.

      /tmp:                    Store temporary files.

      /usr:                    Contains user related programs, libraries and documents.

      /var:                    Stores variable data like log files,user tracking.

-   •Commands:
+   COMMANDS:

     commands.                description